Bizarre sea creatures like ‘baby dragons and cheeseburgers’ caught by fisherman

 “On the other hand, even a famous fish can be photographed so that it will seem to be a ‘monster.’”

-But Fedortsov is not alone in posting his unusual finds on social media in a bid to decipher his whacky discoveries.
+But Mr Fedortsov is not alone in posting his unusual finds on social media in a bid to decipher his whacky discoveries.

 Earlier this year a mysterious “alien-like” creature with four limbs and a “reptile” skull has washed up on a beach in Australia.